FMS-Film and Media Studies

 FMS 3703.
 Topics in Film and Media Production.3 Credit Hours.

-Prerequisite: FMS 1013.
-May be repeated once with change of content; maximum credit six hours.
+Prerequisite: FMS 1013; may be repeated with change of content; maximum credit 12 hours.
 An in-depth critical and applied study of a particular type of production, with topics such as Advanced Single-Camera Production, Aesthetics and Practice of the Short Film, and Making the Feature Film.
 (Irreg.)

 FMS 3713.
 Topics in Writing for the Screen.3 Credit Hours.